-Can You Drink Alcohol While Taking Amoxicillin?
+Can You Safely Drink Alcohol While Taking Amoxicillin?

 Both Amoxicillin and alcohol use can independently result in death, especially when taken in excess or when the patient has an unknown allergy to penicillin derivatives, but the combination of the two drugs does not meaningfully increase that risk.

-Side Effects Of Mixing Amoxicillin and Alcohol
+What are the Side Effects of Mixing Amoxicillin and Alcohol?

 Due to both drug toxicity and standard interactions between the two types of drugs, numerous side effects are common when alcohol and Amoxicillin are used at the same time.

-- These side effects include:• Vomiting, nausea, and diarrhea
+- Vomiting, nausea, or diarrhea

 - Dehydration, often resulting from the above side effect and exacerbated by alcohol